How to Write a Speech: A Simple 6-Step Formula

 Speechwriting Tip: In formal settings, highlight a key credential (e.g., “I’ve coached 100+ leaders”).
 For casual events, a personal connection works (e.g., “I’ve seen the Groom’s best and worst moments”).
 If appropriate, briefly thank hosts or the audience, but don’t let it derail your focus.
 Rehearse this section to sound confident and concise.

-Step 4: Craft a Clear and Compelling Speech Body
+Step 4: Craft a clear and compelling speech body.

 It’s also where many speakers go off track, rambling from one point to another until the audience is lost.